NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 1.md

 And He went into their synagogues throughout all Galilee, preaching and casting out the demons.

 ###### 40
-And a leper *came to Jesus, beseeching Him and falling on his knees before Him, and saying, "If You are willing, You can make me clean."
+And a leper *came to Jesus, [[Word Definitions/Beseeching.md|beseeching]] Him and falling on his knees before Him, and saying, "If You are willing, You can make me clean."

 ###### 41
 Moved with compassion, Jesus stretched out His hand and touched him, and *said to him, **"I am willing; be cleansed."**